-Help students and employees in your workspace stay safe during the COVID-19 pandemic by promoting campus health and safety communications.
-This guidance is intended to assist in the posting of Smart Restart signage within interior spaces on campus.File: Signage-Recommended-Uses-and-Posting-Guidance.pdf
+Help everyone stay safe during the COVID-19 pandemic by promoting campus health and safety communications.
+This guidance is intended to assist in the posting of COVID-19 health and safety signage within interior spaces on campus.File: COVID-19-Signage_Recommended-Uses-and-Posting-Guidance.pdf

 PESTICIDE USE POLICY REMINDER

 In accordance with the University’s stormwater management program and pesticide use policy, pesticide applicators are to notify Physical Plant Customer Service at 263-3333 prior to using any pesticide.
 In addition, applicators are to notify faculty, staff, students, and visitors of their pesticide use by reasonable and effective means.
 This can be accomplished through posted signs where pesticides have been applied, distributing posters/flyers, or direct notification to people who may frequent the application area.
 Pesticide spot treatment notifications may also be published throughout the application season on the Environment, Health & Safety website at: ehs.wisc.edu/environmental-compliance/.